alvarog2491/bank-client-subscription-classifier/docs/docs/mlflow/v4/01_overview.md

 With V2, the MLflow infrastructure is now stable and reliable.
 Time to focus on feature engineering and data exploration.

+!!! info "XGboost as base model"
+    XGBoost was identified as the most appropriate model for this dataset through previous experiments.
+All trials in this section will be conducted with XGBoost only, as testing all models would be time-intensive.
+Focus is on optimizing XGBoost performance with 20 trials per run to achieve the best results efficiently.

 ## Approach

 V3 implements systematic feature engineering based on EDA insights.
 Each improvement is tracked separately to measure individual impact on model performance.